kaderator2/CCBacktester/README.md

 This tool provides a valuable resource for anyone involved in the Forex market, combining real-time data processing with interactive graphical representations for enhanced market analysis.

-## This is quite a old project of mine and was made back in 2019 while I was in highschool.